-The location of the swimming pool sites in Chesterfield means they are all very accessible to the Chesterfield population.
+- 1.27 The location of the swimming pool sites in Chesterfield means they are all very accessible to the Chesterfield population.
 So much so that in 2013 the estimate is that for 84% of the Chesterfield demand the nearest pool to where residents live is a pool in Chesterfield.
-In short, over eight of ten visits to pools in Chesterfield are from people in the borough - the pools are very accessible in terms of their drive and walk to catchment areas and where residents live.

-All of the swimming pool sites in Chesterfield (bar the HLC) are in the SW corner of the authority.
-However for the reasons set out, that for 84% of the Chesterfield demand the nearest pool to where residents live is in the borough, then the location of all the pools being in this one area of the Borough is not an issue.

-For all these location and access reasons retaining the same site for the new Queens Park Sports Centre is therefore a very sensible decision in terms of residents accessing pools based on where they live and their travel patterns to pools.
-It is very doubtful if any alternative location would increase accessibility for Chesterfield residents.
-Queens Sports Park Centre is also in the catchment of Brookfield, reducing the impact in accessibility terms of its closure.
-This is also the area of highest participation in the borough.

-Exporting 16% of the Chesterfield demand for swimming in 2013 and 18% by 2028 is a slight concern.
-If the pool supply in neighbouring authorities was to reduce and most importantly in North East Derbyshire which has 3 pool sites, it would displace around 6% of the Chesterfield demand for swimming estimated to be met in North East Derbyshire.

-Unmet demand for swimming pools because of lack of pool access is insufficient to justify considering additional swimming pool provision.
+In short, over eight of ten visits to pools in Chesterfield are from people in the borough the pools are very accessible in terms of their drive and walk to catchment areas and where residents live. - 1.28 All of the swimming pool sites in Chesterfield (except HLC) are in the South West corner of the borough.
+However for the reasons set out, that for 84% of the Chesterfield demand the nearest pool to where residents live is in the borough, then the location of all the pools being in this one area is not a significant issue. - 1.29 For all these location and access reasons, the site for the new Queen's Park Sports Centre is therefore a very sensible decision in terms of residents accessing pools based on where they live and their travel patterns to pools.
+There is no evidence that any alternative location would increase accessibility for Chesterfield residents.
+Queen's Park Sports Centre is in a shared catchment with Brookfield School, reducing the impact in accessibility terms of the Brookfield Pool closure.
+This is also the area of highest participation in the borough. - 1.30 Exporting 16% of the Chesterfield demand for swimming in 2013 and 18% by 2028 is identified in the needs and evidence analysis.
+If the pool provision in neighbouring authorities was to reduce, and most importantly in North East Derbyshire which has 3 pool sites, it would displace around 6% of the Chesterfield demand for swimming estimated to be met in North East Derbyshire. - 1.31 Unmet demand for swimming pools because of lack of pool access is insufficient to justify considering additional swimming pool provision in the borough.
 It equates to 84 sq metres of water in 2013 and 94 sq metres of water by 2018.
 Of this total some 82% is made up of residents who have no access to a car, i.e. would have to walk or get a bus to a pool, this falls to 70% by 2028.
-The areas of highest unmet demand in 2013 is located around Newbold and Brimington, settlements which do not have a pool.
-However the amount of unmet demand is insufficient to justify provision of a new pool in either location, certainly in the short-term.
+The highest area of unmet demand in 2013 is located around Newbold and Brimington, ward clusters which do not have a pool.
+However the amount of unmet demand is insufficient to justify provision of a new pool in either location at present.